Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:point-like} we introduce point-like transient sources and discuss the complementarity between photon and neutrino detectors.
 In particular, we highlight that gamma-ray experiments might miss transient sources.
 Then, in Section~\ref{sec:Aeff} we introduce our methodology to compute the effective area of each neutrino telescope while keeping the dependence on the right ascension of the source.
 With these results we show in Section~\ref{sec:PBHs} how to implement our approach to the search for exploding PBHs and we conclude in Section~\ref{sec:conclusions}.
+We include Appendix~\ref{app:burst} where we describe in more detail the details of the PBH's time evolution and the event rate associated to it, and Appendix~\ref{app:triang}, where we briefly describe an additional, although significantly less powerful, tool to determine the burst's location in the sky.